clsweeting/ohdsi-webapi-mcp/docs/source_key.md

 2. **Specify sources per-request** - More explicit and flexible
 3. **Use environment variable only for single-source setups** - When you always use the same source
 4. **List available sources first** - Use `/sources` endpoint to discover what's available

-## Common Misconceptions

-❌ **"WEBAPI_SOURCE_KEY is required to start the server"**
-✅ Server starts and most operations work without it

-❌ **"All operations need a source"**
-✅ Only cohort size estimation truly requires a source

-❌ **"Must be set in environment"**
-✅ Can be provided per-request, which is often more flexible